Antarctica is headed for a climate tipping point by 2060, with catastrophic melting if carbon emissions aren’t cut quickly | Science-Environment

 To put this in context, the planet is on track to exceed 2 C warming under countries' current policies.

-Other projections don’t account for ice cliff instability and generally arrive at lower estimates for the rate of sea level rise.
-While much of the press coverage that followed the new paper’s release focused on differences between these two approaches, both reach the same fundamental conclusions: The magnitude of sea level rise can be drastically reduced by meeting the Paris Agreement targets, and physical instabilities in the Antarctic ice sheet can lead to rapid acceleration in sea level rise.
+Other projections don't account for ice cliff instability and generally arrive at lower estimates for the rate of sea-level rise.
+While much of the press coverage that followed the new paper's release focused on differences between these two approaches, both reach the same fundamental conclusions: The magnitude of sea-level rise can be drastically reduced by meeting the Paris Agreement targets, and physical instabilities in the Antarctic ice sheet can lead to a rapid acceleration in sea-level rise.

-A warmer and softer ice sheet and a warming ocean holding its heat for centuries all prevent refreezing of Antarctica’s protective ice shelves, leading to a very different world.

 The vast majority of the pathways for meeting the Paris Agreement expect emissions will overshoot its goals of keeping warming under 1.5 C (2.7 F) or 2 C (3.6 F), and then count on future advances in technology to remove enough carbon dioxide from the air later to lower the temperature again.
-The rest require a 50 per cent cut in emissions globally by 2030.
+The rest require a 50% cut in emissions globally by 2030.

-Although a majority of countries – including the US, UK and European Union – have set that as a goal, current policies globally would result in just a 1 per cent reduction by 2030.
+Although a majority of countries – including the US, UK, and European Union – have set that as a goal, current policies globally would result in just a 1% reduction by 2030.

 First, every fraction of a degree matters.